 Four primary parameters are commonly used to evaluate broiler production performance: feed intake, body weight gain (BWG), feed conversion ratio (FCR), and production index (PI).
 Feed intake reflects appetite and physiological health, while BWG indicates the effectiveness of nutrient utilization for growth.
 FCR is a direct measure of production efficiency, as it calculates the amount of feed required to gain one kilogram of body mass.
 The production index is a composite indicator that considers BWG, FCR, and survival rate, serving as a summary of overall production efficiency.
 These four variables are interconnected.
 A disturbance in one parameter often causes a chain reaction affecting the others, ultimately reducing profitability.
 Farmers must manage all four components optimally to sustain productivity, improve margins, and maintain economic viability in commercial broiler operations.

 Oxidative stress emerges as one of the key internal factors limiting broiler performance.
 Broilers have a naturally high metabolic rate that results in excessive production of reactive oxygen species (ROS) and reactive nitrogen species (RNS).
 These free radicals damage cellular membranes, proteins, and DNA, leading to reduced nutrient efficiency, impaired growth, and suppressed immune function (Fathi et al., 2024).
-Farmers must address oxidative stress through dietary interventions that enhance the body’s antioxidant defense system.
+Farmers must address oxidative stress through dietary interventions that enhance the body’s antioxidant defence system.
 Proper supplementation can help stabilize feed intake and BWG, reduce FCR, and improve the production index during the entire rearing period.

 Antibiotic Growth Promoters (AGPs) were previously relied upon to stabilize intestinal microflora, improve feed efficiency, and boost growth performance.
 The Indonesian government officially banned the use of AGPs through Regulation No. 14/2017 in response to rising concerns over antimicrobial resistance and food safety.
 This policy shift forced producers to seek effective natural alternatives that deliver comparable performance without adverse long-term effects.
-Phytobiotics, or plant-derived feed additives, have gained popularity due to their antioxidant, antimicrobial, and anti-inflammatory properties.
+Phytobiotics, or plant-derived feed additives, have gained popularity due to their intrinsic properties such as, antioxidant, antimicrobial, and anti-inflammatory properties.
 Turmeric (Curcuma domestica Val.) is one of the most promising local phytobiotics in Indonesia.
-This herbal plant contains curcumin, a bioactive compound with multiple physiological benefits.
+The herbal plant contains curcumin, a bioactive compound with multiple physiological benefits.
 Curcumin plays a role in neutralizing free radicals and improving metabolic efficiency in broilers (El-Saadony et al., 2020).
 Feed supplementation with curcumin has also been shown to support growth rate and improve nutrient utilization efficiency (Samy et al., 2023).

 Curcumin, however, suffers from low bioavailability in poultry digestive systems.
 Its lipophilic nature, combined with rapid metabolism in the liver and intestines, limits its absorption into the bloodstream.
 Most curcumin remains trapped within plant cell walls or bound to insoluble fibers that cannot be digested effectively by poultry (Hashem et al., 2022).
 Technological solutions like nanoencapsulation or lipid-based carriers may improve curcumin absorption, but they remain costly and impractical at the commercial farm level.
 Farmers require a more economical and applicable strategy to enhance the utilization of curcumin in broiler diets.